axilmar/parserlib/doc/left_recursion_parsing.md

   |-> &mul
 ```

-During the ACCEPT ptas, the object tree shall look like this:
+During the ACCEPT phase, the object tree shall look like this:
 ```
 add
   | -> loop